Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

     pit# sleep 10
     pit# grep -oP "($mtoken|$stoken|$wtoken)" /etc/dnsmasq.d/statics.conf | sort -u | xargs -t -i ipmitool -I lanplus -U $USERNAME -E -H {} power on
     ```
-4. Now wait for the nodes to netboot.
-You can follow them with `conman -j ncn-*id*-mgmt` (use `conman -q` to see ).
-This takes less than 3 minutes, speed depends on how quickly your nodes POST.
+4. Wait for the nodes to netboot.
+You can follow them with ConMan - the `-m` option follows the console output in read-only mode or the `-j` option joins an interactive console session.
+The available node names were listed in step 2 above.
+The boot usually starts in less than 3 minutes and log data should start flowing through ConMan, speed depends on how quickly your nodes POST.
+To see a ConMan help screen for all supported escape sequences use `&?`.

+    ```
+    pit# conman -m ncn-m002-mgmt
+    <ConMan> Connection to console [ncn-m002-mgmt] opened.
+      << hardware dependent boot log messages >>
+    ```
+5. Exit ConMan by typing `&.`
+    ```
+      << hardware dependent boot log messages >>
+    &.
+    <ConMan> Connection to console [ncn-m002-mgmt] closed.
+    pit#
+    ```
-5. Print off what has been found in the console logs, this snippet will omit duplicates from multiple boot attempts:
+6. Print off what has been found in the console logs, this snippet will omit duplicates from multiple boot attempts:
     ```bash
     pit# for file in /var/log/conman/*; do
         echo $file
         grep -Eoh '(net[0-9] MAC .*)' $file | sort -u | grep PCI && echo -----
     done
     ```
-6. From the output you must fish out 2 MACs to use for bond0, and 2 more to use for bond1 based on your topology. **The `Bond0 MAC0` must be the first port** of the first PCIe card, specifically the port connecting the NCN to the lower spine (for example, if connected to spines01 and 02, this is going to sw-spine-001 - if connected to sw-spine-007 and sw-spine-008, then this is sw-spine-007). **The 2nd MAC for `bond0` is the first port of the 2nd PCIe card, or 2nd port of the first when only one card exists**.
+7. From the output you must fish out 2 MACs to use for bond0, and 2 more to use for bond1 based on your topology. **The `Bond0 MAC0` must be the first port** of the first PCIe card, specifically the port connecting the NCN to the lower spine (for example, if connected to spines01 and 02, this is going to sw-spine-001 - if connected to sw-spine-007 and sw-spine-008, then this is sw-spine-007). **The 2nd MAC for `bond0` is the first port of the 2nd PCIe card, or 2nd port of the first when only one card exists**.
     - Examine the output, you can use the table provided on [NCN Networking](../background/ncn_networking.md) for referencing commonly seen devices.
     - Note that worker nodes also have the high-speed network cards.
 If you know these cards, you can filter their device IDs out from the above output using this snippet:
         ```bash